 Overview: Thin-Crust 00 Pizza Dough in 7 Easy Steps

-- Knead the dough: Knead by hand or with your mixer.
-I like doing this by hand for 10 to 12 minutes.
+Step 2.
+Knead the dough: Knead by hand or with your mixer.
+I like doing this by hand for 10 to 12 minutes unless I'm making a double batch to meal-prep dough balls for freezing.

-- Let the dough rise (1st rise): Place dough into a greased mixing bowl, cover tightly, and set aside to rise for about 90 minutes, or until doubled in size.
+Step 3.
+Let the dough rise (1st rise): Place dough into a lightly oiled mixing bowl, cover tightly, and set aside to rise for about 90 minutes, or until doubled in size.

-- Let the dough rise (2nd rise): Allow the covered dough balls to rise for about 30 minutes in a warm environment (like the oven with the light turned on).
+Step 5.
+Let the dough rise (2nd rise): Allow the covered dough balls to rise for about 30 minutes in a warm environment (like the oven with the light turned on in the colder months or simply on the countertop in the warmer months).

-- Roll out the pizza dough: Roll out the pizza dough on a lightly floured work surface or non-stick baking mat to 1/8 inch thick.
-Use the rolling pin to transfer it to a piece of parchment paper and place a cutting board or flimsy placemats underneath it for support while you top it.
+Step 6.
+Roll out the pizza dough: Roll out the pizza dough on a lightly floured work surface or non-stick baking mat to ⅛ inch thick (about 12-13 inches in diameter).
+Trim the dough using a pizza cutter if desired.
+If you don't have a pizza peel dusted with semolina flour to hold the pizza crust, use the rolling pin to transfer it to a piece of parchment paper and place a cutting board or flimsy placemats underneath it for support while you top it.

 Best Pizza Toppings (With Photos)